Herbert Lange

-Herbert Lange (29 September 1909 – 20 April 1945) was a German SS functionary during the Nazi era.
-He was commandant of Chełmno extermination camp until April 1942, as well as leader of the SS Special Detachment Lange conducting the murder of Jews from the Łódź Ghetto.
-Lange was responsible for numerous crimes against humanity, including the murder of mentally disabled patients in Poland and in Germany during the Aktion T4 "euthanasia" programme, and became one of the key originators of the Holocaust.
+Herbert Lange (29 September 1909 – 20 April 1945) was a member of the German SS during the Nazi era.
+He was the commandant of Chełmno extermination camp until April 1942, as well as the leader of the SS Special Detachment Lange, in charge of the extermination of Jews from the Łódź Ghetto.
+Lange was responsible for numerous crimes against humanity, including the murder of mentally disabled patients in Poland and in Germany during the Aktion T4 "euthanasia" programme.
+He was one of the main perpetrators of the Holocaust.

 Biography

-Lange studied law, but failed to obtain a degree and he subsequently joined the NSDAP (Nazi Party) on 1 May 1932.
-He enlisted in the Sturmabteilung (SA) three months later, and the following year, he joined the Schutzstaffel (SS).
-He subsequently joined the police force, becoming a deputy commissioner in 1935.
+Lange studied law, however he failed to obtain a degree.
+He joined the NSDAP (Nazi Party) on 1 May 1932.
+He enlisted in the Sturmabteilung (SA) three months later, and in 1933, he joined the Schutzstaffel (SS).
+Soon after, he joined the Kriminalpolizei (the Nazi police force), becoming a deputy commissioner in 1935.

 Crimes against humanity

 Lange entered Poland with Einsatzgruppe Naumann (EG VI) during the September campaign.
 On 9 November 1939, following a Nazi German victory, Lange was promoted to the rank of SS-Untersturmführer (2nd lieutenant) in occupied Poland and posted in charge of the Gestapo in occupied Poznań.
 In the beginning of 1940 he assumed command of an SS-Sonderkommando Lange, named after him and tasked with the murder of mentally ill in Wartheland area (Wielkopolska) under the direction of SS-Standartenführer Ernst Damzog and SS-Obergruppenführer Wilhelm Koppe.
 Lange served with Einsatzgruppe VI during Operation Tannenberg.
 Already by mid-1940, he and his men were responsible for the murder of about 1,100 patients in Owińska, 2,750 patients at Kościan, 1,558 patients and 300 Poles at Działdowo, and hundreds of Poles at Fort VII where the mobile gas-chamber (Einsatzwagen) was invented.
 Their earlier hospital victims were usually shot in the back of the neck.
 The unit, equipped with a gas van, shuttled between hospitals, picking up patients and killing them with carbon monoxide.